 Name : Homeroom :

-leade books schoo rship skills.
-The theoretica s.
-The practical component I component of the twill be fulfilled throat Relay for Life. course uses a varie ough hands-on parti lo other prerequisite o discover and improve their ety of texts, video clips and cipation and the planning of beyond this form is required.
+leader books ship skills.
+The theoretica .
+The practical component I component of the twill be fulfilled thro course uses a varie ough hands-on parti o discover and improve their ety of texts, video clips and cipation and the planning of beyond this form is required.

-Netui n your completed applica ation to the guida nce onice.
+n your completed applica • • boyona uno form lo roquirou.

+, , , , , , , , , , , , , , , , , , , ,

-1 Please list your previous I eadership experier nces:
+1. Please list your previous I eadership experier nces:

-оддологир одрогиог

 a.
 In school:

 b.
 In the community:

 2. How do you describe you ırself?
 Please circl e the appropriate ca ategories:

 Hard worker supportive enthusiastic honest

 Organized creative positive diligent

 an ideas person willing to help independent motivated

 3. Please provide the name s of two teachers v vho will act as a refe erence for you.

 a b

-4. Previous work experience ":
+4. Previous work experience ) :

 5. Special skills and talents: :

-Physical Education Department Outdoor Pursuits 110 Application Form
+Physical Education Department

+Application: Outdoor Pursuits 110